utahkn/utahkn.github.io/society.md

 - Applications
 - Time Log
 - $85 one-time fee for lifetime membership
-All will be due to HKN Office in Nedderman Hall Room 132.
+All will be due to HKN Office in Nedderman Hall 132.

 If you have any questions, email us at uta.hkn@gmail.com.